voidfnc/bf3_license_fixer/README.md

 ## ❓ **What This Fixes**

 ### 🎯 **The Problem**
-Battlefield 3 players often encounter this frustrating error:
+Battlefield 3 players often encounter this frustrating error and cannot play:
 - **"Could not activate license"** in EA App
 - **"License not found"** in Origin
 - Game appears in library but **won't launch**